RonasIT/laravel-swagger/readme.md

 You can find example of drivers [here](https://github.com/RonasIT/laravel-swagger/tree/master/src/Drivers).

-### Documentation viewer setting

-Since version 2.2 we've added new OpenAPI documentation display shells.
-Just change the `documentation_viewer` config to instantly see new viewer without rebuilding documentation file.
+### Viewing OpenAPI documentation

+As of version 2.2, the package includes the ability to switch between OpenAPI documentation viewers.
+To access different viewers, modify the `documentation_viewer` configuration.
+This change is reflected immediately, without the need to rebuild the documentation file.

-### Additional documentations merging
+### Merging additional documentations

-Package allows to merge base documentation with valid OpenAPI files from the `additional_paths` config.
+The package supports the integration of the primary documentation with additional valid OpenAPI files specified in the `additional_paths` configuration.

 ## Contributing